EOxServer/eoxserver/docs/sphinx/en/users/atp_sum.rst

 --------------------------

-The ATP is designed for resource demanding longer running tasks (10 seconds and more) which in case of synchronous operation could clog the system or lead to connection time-outs.
-On contrary, *light* tasks (less than 1 sec.) should preferably be executed synchronously
+The ATP is designed for resource demanding longer running tasks (10 seconds and more) which in case of a synchronous operation could clog the system or lead to connection time-outs.
+On contrary, *light* tasks (less than 1 sec.) should preferably be executed synchronously.

 Further reading
 ---------------

-The database model used in by the ATP subsystem is described in ":ref:`ATP Data Model`".
-The developers' guide helping with the creation of ATP based application can be found in ":ref:`atp_dev_guide`".
-The complete API reference can be found in ":ref:`module_resources_processes_tracker`".
+The database model used in the ATP subsystem is described in the :ref:`ATP Data Model` section.
+The developers' guide, helping with the creation of ATP based applications, can be found in the :ref:`atp_dev_guide` section.
+The complete API reference can be found in :ref:`module_resources_processes_tracker`.